 The preparation of Financial Statements in conformity with NZ IFRS requires the use of certain critical accounting estimates.
-It also requires the Manager to exercise its judgement in the process of applying the Funds' accounting policies.
-The Manager has applied its judgement in selecting the accounting policy to designate financial assets at fair value through profit or loss upon initial recognition.
-This policy has significant impact on the amounts disclosed in the Financial Statements.
+It also requires the manager to exercise its judgement in the process of applying the Funds' accounting policies.
+The Manager has applied its judgement in selecting the accounting policy to designate financial statements.